wodxgod/Griefing-Methods/README.md

 How griefers get administrator privileges is still a myth for a lot of players, server owners and administrators.
 In this documentation, you'll learn everything about how to exploit and grief Minecraft networks and how it works.

-I've decided to write this documentation with full explanation because I've seen a lot of script kiddies selling their "private" methods.
-In reality, they're not private at all.
+I've decided to write this documentation with a full explanation on how to do it, because I've seen a lot of script kiddies selling their "private" methods, where in reality, they're not private at all, and is not worth the money.

 **Introduction**
 - **Brute forcing**